Eva Luna (TV series): Synopsis

-After a series of unexpected events, Eva comes back with Daniel's child, and inherits the advertising agency where Daniel works, and returns to his life as his boss.
-Armed with a position of power and identity of the new moon, she puts her plan of revenge into action, but struggles between keeping the promise made at the tomb of her father or forgive Daniel.
-However, Daniel is not fooled by the new attitude of Eva, to find Leonardo's betrayal, decides to fight to prove his innocence and win her heart again.
+After a series of unexpected events, Eva comes back with Daniel's son, and inherits the advertising agency where Daniel works, and returns to his life as his boss.
+Armed with a position of power and identity of the new moon, she puts her plan of revenge into action, but struggles between keeping the promise made at the tomb of her father or forgiving Daniel.
+However, Daniel is not fooled by Eva's new attitude, so to find Leonardo's betrayal, he decides to fight to prove his innocence and win her heart again.

 Leonardo asks El Gallo to call Tony at a specific place, planning to kill him.
 He hires a man to shoot Tony, but Tony manages to escape unharmed.
 El Gallo had warned Leonardo not to kill Tony.
 El Gallo calls Leonardo at a warehouse and gives Tony the gun to kill him.
 Leonardo manages to escape, injuring Tony.
-Marcela kills El Gallo when he attempted to kill Leonardo, After Marcela instructs Leonardo to marry Eva, he leaves and tells El Gallo that he was the only man she loved but she couldn't allow him to kill his son.
+Marcela kills El Gallo when he attempts to kill Leonardo.
+After Marcela instructs Leonardo to marry Eva, he leaves and tells El Gallo that he was the only man she loved but she couldn't allow him to kill his son.

 On the day of Eva and Leonardo's wedding, Daniel is ready to stop the wedding by showing everyone a taped confession of Leonardo admitting to running over Eva's father.
 Eva personally stops the wedding and turns on Leonardo, accusing him of the crime.
-Victoria steps in and reveals that Leo hired Liliana to seduce Daniel in an attempt to keep him away from Eva and herself, caused Alicia to lose her baby with poison (the same way how Marcela caused Claudia to lose her baby), and confirmed that Leo killed Eva's father (after remembering that Leo claimed to have run over a tree).
+Victoria steps in and reveals that Leo hired Liliana to seduce Daniel in an attempt to keep him away from Eva and herself, caused Alicia to lose her baby with poison (the same way Marcela caused Claudia to lose her baby), and confirmed that Leo killed Eva's father (after remembering that Leo claimed to have run over a tree).
 Leonardo attempts to kill Victoria, until Renata protects Victoria from injury and dies from being shot.
 Angered after the truth was revealed, policemen and detectives go after Leonardo after he holds Eva hostage as a way to kill her, and hurts Daniel by shooting him in the arm.
 Leo is then shot by detective Ravela and is run over by a car, instantly killing him.